Rex Murphy

-Rex Murphy (born March 1947) is a Canadian commentator and author, primarily on Canadian political and social matters.
+Rex Murphy (March 1947 – 9 May 2024) was a Canadian commentator and author, primarily on Canadian political and social matters.
 He was the regular host of CBC Radio One's Cross Country Checkup, a nationwide call-in show, for 21 years before stepping down in September 2015.
-He currently writes for the National Post and has a YouTube channel called RexTV.
+He wrote for the National Post and had a YouTube channel called RexTV.

 Early life and education

-Murphy was born in 1947 in Carbonear, in the then-Dominion of Newfoundland.
-Like all British subjects born in Newfoundland prior to union with Canada in 1949, Murphy became a natural born Canadian citizen under the Newfoundland Terms of Union and an amendment to the Canadian Citizenship Act, passed in 1949.
+Robert Rex Rafael Murphy was born in March 1947 in Carbonear, in the Dominion of Newfoundland.
+Like all British subjects born in Newfoundland prior to its union with Canada in 1949, Murphy became a natural-born Canadian citizen under the Newfoundland Terms of Union and an amendment to the Canadian Citizenship Act, passed in 1949.
 Murphy grew up in Placentia, 105 kilometres west of St. John's, and is the second of five children of Harry and Marie Murphy.
-He graduated from Memorial University of Newfoundland with a degree in English in 1968.
+He graduated from Memorial University of Newfoundland with a degree in Education in 1966.
 In 1968, he studied law for a year at St Edmund Hall, Oxford, as a Rhodes scholar.
-Returning to Newfoundland, he began a Master's degree in English, but did not complete it.
+Returning to Newfoundland, he began a master's degree in English, but did not complete it.

 Early career

-Murphy first came to national attention while attending Memorial University during a nationally covered speech in Lennoxville, Quebec.
-Murphy characterized Newfoundland Premier Joey Smallwood's governing style as dictatorial and proclaimed his legislature's recent announcement of free tuition as a sham.
+Murphy first came to national attention in 1965, while attending Memorial University, during a nationally covered speech in Lennoxville, Quebec.
+Murphy characterized Newfoundland Premier Joey Smallwood's governing style as dictatorial and proclaimed his legislature's recent announcement of free tuition as a sham as it only covered the first year of a degree program.
 Smallwood warned the undergraduate student in a news conference not to return.
-Murphy did and was elected President of Memorial University Student Council.
-Smallwood's administration followed through with its promise; students were awarded both free tuition and an additional $50 living allowance.
+Murphy did return, and was elected President of Memorial University Student Council.
+Smallwood's administration followed through with its promise – students were awarded both free tuition and an additional $50 monthly living allowance for those residing in St. John's ($100 for those living in the outports).

-Murphy ran for provincial office in Newfoundland twice, both times as candidate for the Liberal Party of Newfoundland.
+Murphy won a Progressive Conservative nomination in 1975.
+However, he abandoned it due to lack of funds.
+Instead, he went to work as special assistant to PC leader and Premier Frank Moores.

+Murphy later switched parties in the 1980s and served two years as chief researcher for the provincial Liberal caucus before running for provincial office twice, as a Liberal.
 He stood for election in the 1985 general election in the riding of Placentia, and came in second, losing by 146 votes to William G. Patterson.
 The next year, he stood for election in a by-election in the riding of St. John's East.
-This time he came in third, behind the successful New Democratic Party candidate, Gene Long, and the Progressive Conservative candidate, Shannie Duff.
-He also worked in the 1980s as executive assistant to Clyde Wells, who became premier of Newfoundland in 1989.
+This time, he came in third, behind the successful New Democratic Party candidate, Gene Long, and the Progressive Conservative candidate, Shannie Duff.

 Canadian Broadcasting Corporation

+Murphy was a frequent presence on the various branches of the CBC.
+In the 1970s, he worked as an interviewer on Here and Now which aired on CBC Radio in Newfoundland, and in Toronto, on the current affairs program Up Canada!